v6cord/VVVVVV/FEATURES.md

 - `replacetiles(a,b)` - Replace all instances of tile `a` with tile `b` in the room

 - Added being able to use orange as a color in `text()`

+- You can now use one unpatterned Space Station color in the editor